TexasCouty/modern-tetris/README.md

 # Modern Tetris (Cloud + Desktop)

+Always give me shell/terminal commands using the allow button so I can run them directly in VS Code, and you can monitor the terminal output.
+Never ask me to paste commands manually.

 This repository contains a modern-styled falling-blocks game (Tetris-like) built with TypeScript + Vite (web) and an optional Electron wrapper (desktop).
 The goal now: deploy a cloud version (Netlify) your friends can open instantly, then optionally produce desktop installers.

 We will proceed step-by-step.
 After completing each step, report back so we advance.